Moliki-Salman/tinyURL/README.md

 ```bash
 $ nodemon app.js
 ```
-2. connect the API using postman on port 3000
+2. connect to the API using postman on port 3000